vahidAK/NanoMethPhase/README.md

 required arguments:
   --case CASE, -ca CASE
-                        The path to the tab delimited input methylation frequency or ready input case file(s).
-If multiple files, files must be in the same directory and enter them comma seperates (e.g. file1,file2,file3) --control CONTROL, -co CONTROL
+                        The path to the tab delimited input methylation frequency or ready input case file(s) (First rwo is header which will be ignored).
+If multiple files, files must be in the same directory and give the path to the directory.
+  --control CONTROL, -co CONTROL
-                        The path to the tab delimited input methylation frequency or ready input control file(s).
-If multiple files, files must be in the same directory and enter them comma seperates (e.g. file1,file2,file3) --out_dir OUT_DIR, -o OUT_DIR
+                        The path to the tab delimited input methylation frequency or ready input control file(s) (First rwo is header which will be ignored).
+If multiple files, files must be in the same directory and give the path to the directory.
+  --out_dir OUT_DIR, -o OUT_DIR
                         The path to the output directory --out_prefix OUT_PREFIX, -op OUT_PREFIX